Move your servers to the cloud for predictable costs, increased uptime and world-class security.

 Data centers where cloud data is stored are secure and highly protected, and data is stored redundantly at data centers in more than one location, meaning if the data center where your data is stored for some reason is not functioning, your data would be backed up at another data center located elsewhere in the country or world.

 The cloud is offered in subscription-based technology plans with set monthly fees.
 Many cost conversations for cloud solutions come down to preference: do you prefer capital or operational expenditures?
-Often, users prefer an operational expenditure with the cloud instead of having a large upfront cost of a capital expenditure with an on-premise solution.
+Often, users prefer the monthly operational expenditure of the cloud over having a large upfront cost of a capital expenditure with an on-premise solution.
 When hardware or software needs replacing, your monthly payment stays the same.

 Consider all potential costs when choosing which IT solution is best for you.
 When you’re considering cloud options, compare your quoted monthly payment to what it costs your company to acquire, maintain, upgrade, fix, power and cool your internal options with an on-premise solution.